padrinobook/padrinobook/01-introduction.md

 The last line in the console output tells you the next steps you have to perform.
 Before we are going to start our application we need some sort of package managing for Ruby.

-Ruby has a nice gem manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific versions you would like to have in your project.
+Ruby has a nice gem dependency manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific versions you would like to have in your project.
 The [Gemfile](http://gembundler.com/gemfile.html "Gemfile") declares the gems that you want to install.
 Bundle takes the content of the Gemfile and will install everything.
 To install bundler perform the following command